IBM/wm-usf-pwsh/README.md

 4. Go to `.sandbox/wm-usf-pwsh-dev-02`
 5. Run the file `startupSandbox.bat`

 The sandbox will take some time for its first run.
-After the startup finishes, you sohuld have a sandbox with the template of choice installed.
+After the startup finishes, you should have a sandbox with the template of choice installed.

 ## Framework Environment Variables